 The LEARN Charter School Network ("School Network") provides electronic resources including but not limited to hardware, software, network access, data files (including virtual files), Internet resources, social networks, and other Web 2.0 resources and personal technology devices for its students and employees.
 These resources are a part of the School Network's instructional program and promote educational excellence by enabling employees and students to share information and resources, communicate, learn new concepts, research diverse subjects, and create and maintain school-based websites.
-The School Network is not responsible for any information that may be lost, damaged, or unavailable when using the electronic resources, or for any information that is retrieved or transmitted via the Internet.
-The School Network will not be responsible for any unauthorized charges or fees resulting from the use of its electronic resources.
+The School Network is not responsible for any information that may be lost, damaged, or unavailable when using the electronic resources, or for any unauthorized charges or fees resulting from the use of its electronic resources.